What Is A Relative Extreme Value

 Q: Do all functions have relative extrema?

 A: No, not all functions have relative extrema.
-For example, a linear function with a non-zero slope does not have any relative extrema.
+Here's one way to look at it: a linear function with a non-zero slope does not have any relative extrema.

 Conclusion